This section of the Application Guide covers:

 If your application is submitted and completed after your course’s final deadline, it is unlikely to be considered at all.

-If it's important for you to have your application considered under a particular deadline – for example, under a January deadline in order to be considered for Oxford scholarships – we recommend that you aim to have your application complete and submitted at least a week in advance.
+If it's important for you to have your application considered under a particular deadline – for example, under a December or January deadline in order to be considered for Oxford scholarships – we recommend that you aim to have your application complete and submitted at least two weeks in advance.

 How to apply